totoroyyb/YumFun-iOS/ViewDesignGuidance.md

 6. **Cooking mode**
    - A Check box for each step.
-Checking the step to dimiss it from the screen.
+Checking the step to dismiss it from the screen.
    - Set timer for a step, using the time element of a step.